GRIDAPPSD/CIMHub/docs/Tutorial.rst

 ---------------------------------

-GridLAB-D includes "house models" that represent the behaviors of thermostat-controlled loads and end-use appliances (https://doi.org/10.1109/PES.2011.6039467).
+GridLAB-D includes "house models" that represent the behaviors of thermostat-controlled loads and end-use appliances (https://doi.org/10.1109/PES.2011.6039467 and https://doi.org/10.2172/939875).
 As depicted below, some or all of the metered residential load can be replaced with a house that includes a variety of load components and a second-order equivalent thermal parameter (ETP) model.
 Heating and cooling loads depend on weather, as does the output of any rooftop solar generation, so the weather can be a correlating factor between household load and generation.